isomerpages/moe-fernvalepri/_our-departments/Character and Citizenship Education.md

 ###

-Through CCE, students learn values, social-emotional competencies, and
-develop character and citizenship dispositions that will enable them to grow holistically and learn for life.
+Through CCE, students learn **values, social-emotional competencies**, and develop **character and citizenship dispositions** that will enable them to grow holistically and learn for life.

-To help our students adapt to disruptions in a rapidly evolving world,
-the knowledge, skills and values taught in CCE will help our students navigate the realities of their time.
+To help our students adapt to disruptions in a rapidly evolving world, the **knowledge, skills and values** taught in CCE will help our students navigate the realities of their time.

 We aim to develop in our students: